Have the Best Weekend in Palm Springs

-if you don’t golf, you aren’t retired and you are not an active member of the gay community, then Palm Springs might not immediately top your weekend vaca list.
+If you don’t golf, you aren’t retired, and you are not an active member of the gay community, then Palm Springs might not immediately top your SoCal bucketlist.

-The Parker – Unique, sexy, posh design with secret gardens and a top notch spa.
-Now this place is a true adult oasis.
+The Parker – Unique, sexy, posh design with secret gardens and a drool-worthy spa.
+Decorated by Jonathan Adler, this place is a true adult oasis.
 And completely dog friendly.

 - Aerial Tram – amazing views and great hiking.
 There is a small restaurant at the top, but it is too pricy for the low quality food they churn out.
 I suggest bringing a picnic instead (perhaps some kettle corn from the fair if you have any left!).

 - Boutique Shopping plenty of fun little shops to poke in and out of.
 I especially love the resale ones!

 - Rent a Cabana at the Ace Hotel, Riviera hotel pool, or the JW Marriot

 - Casino – a few great casinos call the desert their home.
 Agua Caliente just underwent a multi million dollar facelift but you’ll have an equally good time visiting Morongo.

 - Knotts Soak City – Sure, it’s ridiculous to go to a water park as an adult.
 Ridiculously fun.
 ATV rentals and mini golf also fall into this category.